Start | Races | Maps | Help | API | Code | Contact

 Wind response

 Those who have sailed before, whether in the real or online world, may have come across polar plots showing wind response curves for a particular boat at different wind speeds.
 There are several different types of boats currently modeled in SailNavSim, many based on approximations from available (though sometimes sparse) data of real-world boats.
-Click on the links below to see the polar plot and wind response tables for each of the different boat types as modeled in the simulation.
+Use the links below to see the polar plot and wind response tables for each of the different boat types as modeled in the simulation.

 As is obvious from the data in the links above, each boat has a different wind response profile.
 Additionally, for each boat, the fastest point of sail relative to the true wind direction (visualize the wind on the plot as coming from the zero degree point, from top to bottom) depends on the wind speed.
 Integrating this knowledge with the otherwise most direct geographical course to any waypoints and to the finish location is a large part of what makes navigating in a sailing race -- particularly over vast distances with changing weather conditions along the way -- an interesting activity.